See all > Parenthood

 - Try different nursing positions.
 Habitually nursing one way can cause repeated pressure in a certain part of the breast.
 Varying your hold on baby and the direction they face can help alleviate this.

 - Soaps, shampoos, and laundry detergent can dry out sensitive nipple skin.
 Make sure you rinse your breasts and anything that comes into contact with them thoroughly with clean water.

 - Appropriate nipple cream can be a lifesaver for sore and sensitive nipples.
 It helps to rehydrate your skin and provides a moisture barrier to keep hydration in.
 Applying a small amount of breastmilk after nursing and allowing it to dry can also be beneficial.

 While breastfeeding can be uncomfortable at times, outright pain is typically a signal that something is wrong.
 Ignoring the issue will only make it worse in the long run.
-Speak with a lactation consultant or a doctor if you have any concerns: with the right support, nursing can be comfortable.
+Speak with a doctor if you have any concerns: with the right support, nursing can be comfortable.